 MEMBERS OF THE IADR/AADR PUBLICATIONS COMMITTEE.

 The IADR/AADR Publications Committee’s role is to review the quality and financial status of the Journal of Dental Research and other journals owned jointly by IADR/AADR.
 Membership consists of: three representatives from IADR; three representatives from AADR; the most recent Past Presidents of IADR and AADR no longer serving on the Boards, who alternately serve as Chairs of the Committee.
-The Editor-in-Chief and Associate Editors(s) of all jointly owned journals and Executive Director shall serve as members without vote.
+The Editor-in-Chief, Editor and Associate Editor(s) of all jointly owned journals and Chief Executive Officer shall serve as members without vote.

-The IADR/AADR Publications Committee will analyze and make recommendations regarding publication of all journals to the Editors-in-Chief and Associate Editors and the Executive Director and will report annually to the IADR and AADR Councils through the Joint Boards of Directors.
+The IADR/AADR Publications Committee will analyze and make recommendations regarding publication of all journals to the Editor-in-Chief and Associate Editors and the Chief Executive Officer and will report annually to the IADR and AADR Councils through the Joint Boards of Directors.

 TERM OF OFFICE OF APPOINTED/ELECTED MEMBERS.
 Each member shall be appointed or elected for a three-year period, the terms staggered so that one each from IADR and AADR is selected each year, except in case of vacancy.
 The Immediate Past President of IADR and AADR will serve for one year.

 REPORTS.
-Annually and at such other times that the Council, the Executive Director, or the Editor-in-Chief may direct, the Publications Committee shall report to the Council concerning the conduct of the joint publications.
+Annually and at such other times that the Council, the Chief Executive Officer, or the Editor-in-Chief may direct, the Publications Committee shall report to the Council concerning the conduct of the joint publications.